hmchen47/DataScience/ML/MLNN-Hinton/03-Backpropagation.md

     + to solve for the best set of weights
     + but not used, why?
   + Scientific answer
+    + objective: find a method that real neurons could use
     + understand what real neurons might be doing
     + probably not solving equations symbolically
-    + find a method that real neurons could use
   + Engineering answer
-    + find a method that can be generalized to multi-layer, non-linear neural networks
+    + objective: find a method that can be generalized to multi-layer, non-linear neural networks
     + analytic solution: based on linearity and squared error measure
     + iterative methods: less efficient but much easier to generalize